mauricio-b-mossi/Notes/React/Refresher.md

 who left React in early 2022, to be proficient once again.
 I will summarize the main points, for me, in the docs, and add links to each section.

+### React and Compose
+This section touches on some unexpected behavior you might encounter as a Compose or React dev, programming for React or Compose respectively.
+Both platforms are pretty similar.
+But they have some things that might throw you off at first.

+#### Lambdas and Callbacks in React and Compose
-Something to remember: In JSX we use `{}` to write JavaScript within the UI Markup.
+In JSX we use `{}` to write JavaScript within the UI Markup.
 This might lead to move confusion for Kotlin, Jetpack Compose devs.
 ```javascript
 // Way to do it.